microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/installlocally.md

 ## Installing on Windows

 ### Prerequisites
-* Supported Windows versions are Windows 10 and Windows Server 2016.
+* Windows 10 and Windows Server 2016 are supported.
 * [Git](https://git-scm.com/)
 * Install [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows).
-* Enable your local disk drive for sharing in Docker.
-Open the **Docker Settings** window, click the **Shared Drives** tab, and select the drive on which you are installing Microclimate.
   * Use the default Linux containers setting.
 From the **Docker for Windows** menu, you can toggle between the Linux or Windows daemon.
 If your settings have been changed from the default, select **Switch to Linux containers...** to use Linux containers.
 Microclimate runs only on Linux containers.
+* Enable your local disk drive for sharing in Docker.
+Open the **Docker Settings** window, click the **Shared Drives** tab, and select the drive on which you are installing Microclimate.
+  * For help resolving issues when using OS authentication setups such as AzureAD, see the [Troubleshooting page](troubleshooting#docker-shared-drive-not-accepting-os-credentials-for-windows).
 * Disable Docker Experimental features.
 Open the **Docker Settings** window, click the **Daemon** tab, and clear the **Experimental features** check box.

 ### Installing and running on Windows